abukharin3/abukharin3.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Industrial and Systems Engineering, Concentration in Advanced Studies in Operations Research and Statistics, Georgia Institute of Technology, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Machine Learning, GitHub University, 2025 (expected)

 Work experience
 ======